After-Hours Mental Health Line:

 Workshops at Counseling and Psychological Services are offered at different points throughout the semester and consist of 3-5 sessions.
 Workshops are NOT a psychotherapy service and students do not need to be connected to Counseling and Psychological Services for treatment to attend.
 Workshops may be repeated throughout the semester and require no fee.

 Hosts: Counseling and Psychological Graduate Level Counselors in Training

 Do you struggle with anxiety like so many of us?
 Join this 3 session workshop (3 consecutive weeks) to learn more about the anxiety you experience and develop skills to help you to manage it.
 This Counseling and Psychological Services co-facilitated workshop has 3 modules dedicated to: 1) understanding anxiety, 2) introducing a method for slowing down and disentangling the experience of anxiety, and 3) developing alternative responses to anxiety.
 By the end of the workshop, you will have your own individualized plan for managing anxiety.
 Interpreters are available upon request.

 Hosts: Lisa Rizzo, LCSW and Toni Gauthier, LCSWR

 Thursdays, 4-4:45 p.m.

-Improved sleep can have a beneficial impact on your mental, physical and overall well-being, including your academic success, memory, and athletic performance.
-This virtual drop-in workshop is aimed to help RIT students enhance their quality of sleep, while also providing connection and support for those who are experiencing sleep issues.
+Improved sleep can have a beneficial impact on your mental, physical, and overall well-being, including your academic success, memory, and athletic performance.
+Join us every Thursday for this virtual drop-in workshop aimed to help enhance your quality of sleep, while also providing connection and support with others who are experiencing sleep issues.